liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/01-preparing-android-projects-for-liferay-screens.markdown

 - Any other information required by specific Screenlets

-Fortunately, this is relatively straightforward.
+Fortunately, this is straightforward.
 In your Android project's `res/values` folder, create a new file called `server_context.xml`.
 Add the following code to the new file:

     <?xml version="1.0" encoding="utf-8"?>
     <resources>